dpaukov/combinatoricslib3/README.md

    subsets.stream().forEach(System.out::println);

 ```
-And the result of all possible 8 subsets
+And the list of all 8 subsets
 ```
    []
    [one]